 “Being Mortal” Book Discussion Series

-Visiting Nurse & Hospice Care (VNHC) invites you to attend a weekly book discussion covering specific in-depth topics from Being Mortal, the best-selling book by Atul Gawande, a surgeon and writer for The New Yorker.
+Visiting Nurse & Hospice Care (VNHC), in partnership with the Santa Barbara Public Library, invites you to attend a weekly book discussion covering specific in-depth topics from Being Mortal, the best-selling book by Atul Gawande, a surgeon and writer for The New Yorker.
 The book explores the intersection of life, death, medicine and what matters in the end.
 Each discussion will be led by a panel of community experts.
 Go to www.vnhcsb.org/beingmortalbook to register and learn more or call the Central Library Reference Desk at (805)564-5604 for assistance.
 Seating is limited.

-The book discussion will take place on consecutive Wednesdays, starting September 23rd.

 Event Details